kanselarij-vlaanderen/app-kaleidos-public-export/README.md

       docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

   Wait for everything to boot to ensure clean caches.
 You may choose to monitor the migrations service in a separate terminal to and wait for the overview of all migrations to appear: `docker-compose logs -f --tail=100 migrations`.

-  Once the migrations have ran, you can start developing your application by connecting the ember frontend application to this backend.

 ### Upgrading your setup